 “Shooter and I also did a cover of “The End” by the Doors, for a new miniseries of The Stand by Stephen King, which I’m also going to be acting in.
 I think that sort of kick-started our process for the album, and started us exploring different things.

 The obvious question here is …. who will Manson play?
 If we assume that I’m not going to get my wish for Walton Goggins to play Randall Flagg (also known as the Walkin’ Dude and the Dark Man), then Manson seems ideal for the role.
 However, the former shock rocker is touring for the rest of the year, which makes it seem awfully unlikely that he’ll be available for a prime role in the 2020 series.
-He’d also be an unexpected but probably wonderful pick to play Harold Lauder, the candy-bar fixated creep, but that’s also a larger role that would demand a great deal of screentime.
+He’d also be an unexpected but probably wonderful pick to play some older version of Harold Lauder, the candy-bar fixated creep, but that’s also a larger role that would demand a great deal of screentime.
 So maybe we’ll only see Manson as one of Flagg’s followers in Las Vegas, but I’d be happy to be wrong.
 After all, he’s somehow found time to film 10 episodes for HBO’s The New Pope this year.

 More casting confirmations are afoot: Whoopi Goldberg as Mother Abagail, Greg Kinnear as Glen Bateman, Odessa Young as Frannie Goldsmith, and Henry Zaga as Nick Andros.
 I’d also like to know if CBS will be sticking with Paydays as the nefarious candy bars of choice while the battle between good and evil heats up between plague survivors.
 Little details matter!